fcapovilla/caporss/README.md

 ## Description

-CapoRSS is a simple self-hosted RSS aggregator written in Ruby.
+CapoRSS is a simple self-hosted RSS aggregator written in Ruby and Javascript.

 ## Screenshots